Updated: March 13 2023

 - Anyone we transfer our business to in respect of which you are a customer or a potential customer;

-- Any person or organisation as authorised by the Privacy Act 1993.
+- Any other person or organisation as authorised by the Privacy Act 2020.

-- Necessary to protect or enforce our legal rights or interests, or to defend any claims made against us by any person (including you);
+- Protect or enforce our legal rights or interests, or to defend any claims made against us by any person (including you);

-- Necessary in order to report a cyber incident or for cyber security purposes (including to prevent unauthorised access to, or attacks on, our systems);
+- Report a cyber incident or for cyber security purposes (including to prevent unauthorised access to, or attacks on, our systems);

-- Necessary to lessen a serious threat to a person's health or safety; or,
+- Prevent or lessen a serious threat to a person's health or safety;

 We will take all reasonable steps to ensure that the personal information we collect, use or disclose is accurate, complete, up to date and stored in a secure environment protected from unauthorised access, modification or disclosure.